What does collision coverage do?

 Collision (COLL) covers your insured vehicle for physical damage that your car sustains when it hits, or is hit by, another vehicle, or another object.
 Collision also covers the upset of your vehicle, such as the unintentionally rolling or flipping of your vehicle.

-Collision coverage is what you need to have your insurer pay out, less your deductible amount, for damages in most auto accidents and best of all-- regardless of fault.
+Collision insurance allows you to file a claim with your car insurance company and have it pay, less your deductible amount, for damages received in most auto accidents and best of all-- regardless of fault.
 Collision will pay out, according to the terms and conditions of your policy, if the other driver is uninsured, underinsured, or unknown or even if you are at fault.

 Collision doesn’t cover any and all damages that your vehicle may receive.
 To have “full coverage” on your car you would also need to carry comprehensive coverage, which covers your car if it is stolen; or damaged by vandalism, flood, fire, or animals.